Overview Of How To Fix Self-Referrals In Google Analytics

 Channel % of Total Conversions - Self-Referrals Issues

 Channel % of Total Conversions - No Self-Referrals Issues

 Do you see how this could lead you to make decisions based upon bad data?
 Next lets take a look at the two common causes of self-referrals and how to fix them.

-The two main types of self-referrals come from:
+The three main types of self-referrals come from: